1981 Seychelles coup attempt: Treason charges in Seychelles

-Of the five mercenaries who had been arrested and charged in Seychelles, four (Zimbabwean Aubrey Brookes, South African Jerry Puren and Britons Bernard Carey and Roger England) were sentenced to death for treason on 6 July 1982.
+Of the five mercenaries who had been arrested and charged in Seychelles, four (Rhodesian Aubrey Brooks, South African Jerry Puren and Britons Bernard Carey and Roger England) were sentenced to death for treason on 6 July 1982.
 Martin Dolinchek was also found guilty of treason and was sentenced to twenty years imprisonment for indirect participation in the coup attempt.
 Robert Sims, the fifth mercenary was sentenced to ten years imprisonment on charges related to smuggling arms into the Seychelles.
 Charges were dropped against Susan Ingles (47), Sims' common law wife who had been arrested and was subsequently released.
-After extended negotiations between the Seychelles and South African governments and a US$3.0 million payment directly to President René - all six prisoners were pardoned by René and deported to South Africa in mid-1983.
+After extended negotiations between the Seychelles and South African governments and a US$3.0 million payment directly to President René – all six prisoners were pardoned by René and deported to South Africa in mid-1983.